UNIVERSE-HPC/course-material/libraries/pybamm-developer/02_pde.md

     "r", domain=["negative particle"], coord_sys="spherical polar"
 )
 ```
+As with the concentration variable, we give it the spatial variable an informative name `"r"` but the variable is represented by `r` in the code (in this case it is a bit more confusing as the names are more similar).
+The domain needs to match the domain we have defined in our concentration variable, and the coordinate system can be chosen from `"cartesian"`, `"cylindrical polar"` and `"spherical polar"`.

 The geometry on which we wish to solve the model is defined using a nested
 dictionary.
 The first key is the domain name (here "negative particle") and the